We recently did an article looking at free racing tips, providing a list of the best ones we have found from across the internet.

 Below is our list of the top 10 free football tips we have found through our extensive research and testing, with details of their profit achieved and how you can access the tips.
 There is a table summarising all the tips at the end of the list.

 They have a great collection of tipsters who provide tips across a range of sports, including football.
 Their current roster of football tipsters includes three tipsters, who rotate in providing the tips.

 These three tipsters have superb records and combined together represent an excellent trio.
 Here are their individual records:

-– Pro Footy Tips:- has made over 200 points profit since March 2016, which equates to over £140 per month to just £10 stakes.
-A very impressive return on investment of over 17%, one of the highest we have seen from a football tipster.
+– Top Football Tipster:- has made over 150 points profit since September 2018, which equates to over £80 per month to just £10 stakes.
+A very impressive strike rate of over 60% means a high proportion of winners.
 Focuses on outsiders and identifying value opportunities.

 – The Football Formula:- has made over £850 to £10 stakes since starting in May 2016, at a return on investment of over 10% and a very high strike rate of over 68%.
 Focuses on the over/under 2.5 goals market.

 So three excellent tipsters there and the advantage of signing up to receive free tips from them is that you get their combined wisdom, skills and experience, rather than just relying on one tipster.
 You can sit back and let them do all the hard work of studying form, statistics, team news and so on and just wait for the tips to be sent through.

 If you are looking for some free football tips then, we think you can’t do much better than Betting Gods.

 A similar service to Betting Gods is Betfan and you can also sign up to receive free daily tips from their collection of high quality tipsters.

 They have a range of high quality football tipsters, including:-